 Visitor opening Hours:

-Power will terminate each night fifteen minutes after the show closes unless a 24hr supply has been specifically requested from the electrical contractors FULL CIRCLE.
+Power will terminate each night fifteen minutes after the show closes unless a 24hr supply has been specifically requested from the electrical contractors Event Specialists

-• Monday 6th January: 8am – 10pm – Space only exhibitors and contractors
+• Monday 5th January: 8am – 10pm – All exhibitors and contractors

-Please note that during build up hours, traffic access to the exhibition halls will be limited.
-Please refer to the Traffic Access section for the access timetable.
+Please note that during build-up hours, traffic access to the exhibition halls will be limited.
+Please refer to the Traffic and Loading Bay Access section for the access timetable.

-Initial power connections to stands are made as soon as possible – however, space only exhibitors / contractors are advised to order a temporary power supply from FULL CIRCLE for actual construction of stands if required.
+Initial power connections to stands are made as soon as possible – however, space only exhibitors / contractors are advised to order a temporary power supply from Event Specialists for actual construction of stands if required.

 Break Down